AnshulAgrawal999/Enquiry_Management_app/README.md

 ## Contact
 For questions or feedback, feel free to reach out to [Anshul Agrawal](https://github.com/AnshulAgrawal999) or open an issue on this repository.

----

-### Notes:
-- **Environment Variables:** You might need to adjust the `.env.local` variables based on your app’s specific requirements (e.g., authentication setup with NextAuth or API keys).